 When, inspired by family road trip flick, Diary of a Wimpy Kid: The Long Haul, you plan a weekend driving holiday only to have your car implode three days before you’re due to hit the road, some people would take it at as a sign that said weekend was not meant to be, particularly given the disastrous outcomes in that particular story.

 But then there’s Raffles, a kid who would never let a little technicality like a car that is so broken we’re holding a memorial for it get in between him and a road trip.
 You see, Raffles is a glass half full kinda kid, and always throws things out to the universe to come up with a solution.
-Which is how we’ve found ourselves in an enormous Apollo Euro Deluxe 6 berth motorhome, chugging up the highway to Port Stephens, our first time attempting life on the road in a portable home.
+Which is how we’ve found ourselves in an enormous Apollo Euro Deluxe 6 berth motorhome, chugging up the highway to family friendly Port Stephens, our first time attempting life on the road in a portable home.

 Hotel on wheels